ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: Additional Experiment Results

-Table~\ref{tab:main_results} shows the average results over 2 different objects introduced in Section~\ref{sec:app_sim}.
+Table~\ref{tab:main_results_sr} shows the average results over 2 different objects introduced in Section~\ref{sec:app_sim}.
 The detailed results of each object are shown in Table~\ref{tab:bimanual}.

-As shown in Table~\ref{tab:bimanual}, CCGE achieves the most notable improvement on the geometrically more complex waffle iron, where coordinated bimanual interaction and structured contact exploration are more critical for successful manipulation.
-In contrast, on the simpler box object, CCGE maintains performance comparable to or better than existing baselines.
-These results suggest that CCGE is particularly beneficial in contact-rich and geometrically challenging bimanual scenarios.
+As shown in Table~\ref{tab:bimanual}, ContactExplorer achieves the most notable improvement on the geometrically more complex waffle iron, where coordinated bimanual interaction and structured contact exploration are more critical for successful manipulation.
+In contrast, on the simpler box object, ContactExplorer maintains performance comparable to or better than existing baselines.
+These results suggest that ContactExplorer is particularly beneficial in contact-rich and geometrically challenging bimanual scenarios.

-\subsubsection{Grasping}

-Grasping is a fundamental dexterous manipulation task in which excessive exploration can be detrimental to task performance.
-We additionally evaluate CCGE on a grasping task using the rescaled camera, mug, and drill objects from the OakInk~\cite{YangCVPR2022OakInk} dataset.
-For all episodes, the object initial pose is randomly sampled.
-The observation space, action space, and control mode follow the same design as the preceding manipulation tasks.
-The task is considered successful when the object reaches the specified goal position.
+\subsection{Grasping}

 As shown in Table~\ref{tab:grasping}, several exploration-based baselines exhibit degraded performance compared to the task-reward-only (TR) baseline, suggesting that overly aggressive exploration may interfere with stable grasp acquisition.
-In particular, RND-Dist encourages novelty in hand–object distance even in free space, which guides the policy toward exploring non-contact behaviors and conflicts with the prolonged, surface-enveloping finger contact required for stable grasping.
-In contrast, CCGE consistently improves both success rate and sample efficiency across all objects, demonstrating its ability to encourage structured contact exploration without disrupting task execution.
+In particular, RND-Dist encourages novelty in hand--object distance even in free space, which guides the policy toward exploring non-contact behaviors and conflicts with the prolonged, surface-enveloping finger contact required for stable grasping.
+In contrast, ContactExplorer consistently improves both success rate and sample efficiency across all objects, demonstrating its ability to encourage structured contact exploration without disrupting task execution.

-\subsubsection{Real-World Experimental Results}
+\subsection{Real-World Experimental Results}